Diagnositc criteria for Autism

-The diagnostic criteria for Autism Spectrum Disorder are being revised and will come into effect in 2013.
+The diagnostic criteria for Autism Spectrum Disorder continue to be revised and came into effect in 2013.
 A positive diagnosis must meet criteria A, B, C & D:

 A. Persistent deficits in social communication and social interaction across contexts, not accounted for by general developmental delays, and manifest by all three of the following:

 - Deficits in social-emotional reciprocity; ranging from abnormal social approach and failure of normal back and forth conversation through reduced sharing of interests, emotions, and affect and response to total lack of initiation of social interaction.

 - Deficits in non-verbal communicative behaviours used for social interaction; ranging from poorly integrated- verbal and non-verbal communication, through abnormalities in eye contact and body-language, or deficits in understanding and use of non-verbal communication, to total lack of facial expression or gestures.